rajsinghtech/portfolio/content/post/tailscale-operator/index.md

 ### Hubble Flows

-In Tailscale, we can see the UDP flows to the world as well as the connections to the Tailscale DERP servers over HTTPS.
+In Tailscale, we can see the UDP flows to the world as well as the connections to the Tailscale Coordination servers over HTTPS.

 ![Hubble](hubble.png)